exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/configurator.md

 Configurator is a tool that allows editing OSGi configurations is a user-friendly manner.

 <em>Note:</em> As of Exadel Authoring Kit 2.7.0, <em>Configurator</em> is is an experimental feature.
-You need to specially enable it thorugh your own AEM project bu adding to it a configuration file like the following:
+You need to specially enable it thorugh your own AEM project bu adding a configuration file like the following:

 Path: `ui.config/src/main/content/jcr_root/apps/your_app/osgiconfig/config/com.exadel.aem.toolkit.core.configurator.services.ConfigChangeListener.xml`
 ```xml